folkelib/generator-folke/README.md

 # generator-folke [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
-> Creates an SPA based on the Folke libraries
+> Creates an SPA based on the Folke libraries.
+This generator is *in developement* and should be used only if you are interrested in contributing to the project.

 ## Installation